visto9259/laminas-console-symfony/README.md

 `service_manager` contains the typical ZendFramework Service Manager configuration which allows for services, factories and so on to be defined.

- #### Differences with `zend-mvc` applications
+ #### Differences with `laminas-mvc` applications

- This application is inspired by the `zend-mvc` application but it is not intended to implement a full-fledge MVC application.
+ This application is inspired by the `laminas-mvc` application but it is not intended to implement a full-fledge MVC application.
  It is a wrapper around the Symfony Console Application that provides a Service Manager for dependency injection and uses the Module Manager to load modules.

- The intent is that if one wants to use an existing or a custom ZendFramework module, it can be added to the list of modules to be loaded.
+ The intent is that if one wants to use an existing or a custom Laminas module, it can be added to the list of modules to be loaded.
  For example, if a module defines services to access a database, it will be loaded by the Module Manager and its services added to the Service Manager.

  #### Limitations in Module Configuration
- The ZFConsoleSymfony application uses the Module Manager `loadModules()` method to load modules but will only service modules that implement the `ServiceProviderInterface` and the `ConfigProviderInterface`interfaces.
+ The LaminasConsoleSymfony application uses the Module Manager `loadModules()` method to load modules but will only service modules that implement the `ServiceProviderInterface` and the `ConfigProviderInterface`interfaces.
 All other provider interfaces are ignored.

  **Important:** The Module class **SHOULD NOT** implement the `BootstrapListenerInterface` and `InitProviderInterface` for the time being.
 These will make the application crash.